sleepybuns/atm-project/README.md

     involve the ATM, bank, and init programs, with no (or absolutely minimal) modifications to the router.

+ 6. As with previous projects, the reference platform is the `baseline` docker image.
+At this point, you should be able to create your own scripts to build and run in a container using this image.

 Part 1, the team phase of the project, is described in [build-it.md](build-it.md).